johanberntsson/PunyInform/README.md

 ## Status

-PunyInform is fully working and has been used to write several games.
+PunyInform is fully working and has been used to write many games.
 We carefully add and change features and fix bugs as they are found.
 Please check releasenotes.txt for more details.